b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/BoM Changes.md

 The Dropbox folder has some docx, pdf, featuring the highlighted changes, and txt files with the raw, unformatted contents.

-I popped those raw texts into [Beyond Compare](https://www.scootersoftware.com/download), since it allowed for more flexible comparisons, such as ignoring case. (e.g. "And it came to pass" vs "and it came to pass" syntactically does count as a change, but practically I find those inconsequential.)
+I popped those raw texts into [Beyond Compare](https://www.scootersoftware.com/download), since it allowed for more flexible comparisons, such as ignoring case, e.g. "And it came to pass" vs "and it came to pass" syntactically does count as a change, but practically I find those inconsequential.

 Once I spend more time on the comparison, I'll look for a way to [[TODO#Functional|share my findings here]].
 Meanwhile, you now have the same links I do.